gvwilson/sensibleadventures/nardica/nardica.md

 "This is a satellite uplink.
 A *fully functional* satellite uplink," he continued before Uncle Jack could interrupt.
-"Which means I can spot patches of boil with half an hour to spare.
+"Which means I can spot patches of sea boil with half an hour to spare.
 Maybe a full hour, if the sky's clear.
 And *that* means---"